-One of the best things about voice over is an option to work from home.
+One of the best things about voice over is the option to work from home.
 If done right, you can build your workplace in the living room, bedroom, or a walking closet.
 The point is, you don’t need to own or rent a studio.

 So in this article, we will look at cheap and not so cheap options of how you can record better sounding audio from home.

 Choosing a room

 To get the best acoustics, you will have to choose the room wisely.
 Easy if you live in a one-room apartment.

 If you live in a multi-room apartment/house, then look for a room furnished with soft furniture.
 Couch, beds, carpet, soft armchairs will absorb a lot of the sound, which means less sound bouncing off the walls and ceiling back into your microphone.

 Sometimes, a walking closet could be your best bet if you own one.
 They are usually tiny, so it is easy to treat them acoustically, and you probably already have a lot of clothes in it which absorb sound.

 The kitchen is usually the worst place to set up your recording as it often has a lot of hard and reflective surfaces, so if possible, avoid the kitchen.
 Not too mention that fridges often cause a lot of noise.

 Also, when choosing the room, consider the shape of it.
 Irregular diagonal walls will do better than square-shaper rooms.
 Irregular shapes will help to avoid static waves, which cause major audio interference problems.

 Choosing the right microphone is very important.
 If possible get an XLR microphone, it will give you better quality audio and you will be able to record with multiple microphones at the same time if needed.